DATA PROTECTION - JUDICIARY

-When you are browsing and using this site we often capture data about you.
-Sometimes we do it directly, sometimes indirectly.
-Please note that the information given by you will be processed in accordance with the Data Protection Act 2018 for the purposes of: processing your request, providing you with information about services we offer, and auditing usage of the site.
+When you are using this site, some data will be processed in accordance with the Data Protection Act 2018 for the purposes of: processing your request, and auditing usage of the site.

-We will not disclose your information to other parties and the information provided will only be used for internal purposes.
+Your information will not be disclosed to other parties and will only be used for internal purposes.

-A cookie is an information file that we store on your computer.
+A cookie is an information file that is stored on your computer.
 The cookie records information such as how often and at what times you visit the website.

-Your browser will allow you to disable cookies.
-However, if you do disable cookies you may find that your use of the site is impaired.
-If you wish to disable cookies, please follow these steps:
+Your browser will allow you to disable cookies, however if you do, you may find that your use of the site is impaired.
+If you wish to disable cookies, please follow these steps.

 Microsoft Internet Explorer